 Outside of Downtown

-From Kerry Park, you can see a great view of downtown, the Space Needle and Mt Rainier.
-The park is just a small strip of green overlooking the bay, but is very popular because of the view and the abstract art.
-The view is especially amazing at dusk or night time.
+From Kerry Park, you can see a great view of downtown, the Space Needle, and Mt Rainier.
+The park is just a small strip of green overlooking the bay but is very popular because of the view and the abstract art.
+The view is especially spectacular at dusk or nighttime.

-Another great view can be had at Hamilton Viewpoint Park.
+Another magnificent view can be had at Hamilton Viewpoint Park.
 This is a larger park with portable facilities and telescopes.
-Seattle’s skyline is across Elliott Bay looking east.
+Seattle’s skyline is across Elliott Bay, looking east.

-The “Gas Works Park” also has a nice view of Seattle skyline with the added bonus of being a full park with its own history and views.
-It used to be a coal gasification plant, but was turned into a park after the city bought the plant in 1962.
+The “Gas Works Park” also has a nice view of the Seattle skyline, with the added bonus of being a full park with its own history and views.
+It used to be a coal gasification plant but was turned into a park after the city bought it in 1962.
 The designers decided to keep the factory structure intact as a contrast to the green fields and Lake Union.

 Future of Flight Aviation Center & Boeing Tour

 Have you ever wondered how the Boeing jumbo Jets are built?
-If so, this museum is a great place to get a glimpse of how models 747, 767, 777 and 787 (the Dreamliner) are built.
-The museum is located in the city of Mukilteo about 25 miles north of Seattle.
+If so, this museum is a great place to get a glimpse of how models 747, 767, 777, and 787 (the Dreamliner) are built.
+The museum is located in the city of Mukilteo, about twenty-five miles (ca. 40 km) north of Seattle.
 Read more about Future of Flight here.

 Museum of Flight

 Another must-see museum for space and aviation buffs.
-This one is in the city of Tukwila south of Seattle and comprised of several buildings and a large outdoor exhibit.
-The museum holds a large collection of aircraft including the Boeing 747 and the Concord and dedicated building for Boeing history.
-Read more about Museum of Flight here.
+This one is in the city of Tukwila, south of Seattle, and comprises several buildings and a large outdoor exhibit.
+The museum holds a diverse collection of aircraft, including the Boeing 747 and the Concord, and a dedicated building for Boeing history.
+Read more about the Museum of Flight here.